On the Evaluation of Neural Code Summarization: Introduction

 \section{Introduction}

-Source code summaries are important for program comprehension and maintenance since developers can quickly understand a piece of code by reading its natural language description.
+Source code summaries\equalauthorfootnote{Work performed during internship at Microsoft Research Asia.}\corrauthorfootnote{Corresponding authors.} are important for program comprehension and maintenance since developers can quickly understand a piece of code by reading its natural language description.
 However, documenting code with summaries remains a labor-intensive and time-consuming task.
-As a result, code summaries are often mismatched, missing, or outdated in many projects \cite{TilleyMO92,Briand03,ForwardL02}.
-Therefore, automatic generation of code summaries is desirable and many approaches have been proposed over the years \cite{SridharaHMPV10, MorenoASMPV13,KamiyaKI02,KimSN05, LiLMZ06,IyerKCZ16,HuLXLJ18,HuLXLLJ18,WanZYXY0Y18,hu2019deep,LeClairJM19,zhangretrieval20,AhmadCRC20}.
+As a result, code summaries are often missing, mismatched, or outdated in many projects \cite{TilleyMO92,Briand03,ForwardL02}.
+Therefore, automatic generation of code summaries is desirable and many approaches have been proposed over the years~\cite{SridharaHMPV10, HaiducAM10ICSE, HaiducAMM10WCRE, EddyRKC13, RodegheroMMBD14}.

 Recently, deep learning (DL) based models are exploited to generate better natural language summaries for code snippets~\cite{IyerKCZ16,HuLXLJ18,HuLXLLJ18,WanZYXY0Y18,hu2019deep,LeClairJM19,zhangretrieval20,AhmadCRC20}.
 These models usually adopt a neural machine translation framework to learn the alignment between code and summaries.
 Some studies also enhance DL-based models by incorporating information retrieval techniques~\cite{zhangretrieval20,WeiLLXJ20}.
-Generally, the existing neural source code summarization models show promising results on public datasets and claim their superiority over traditional approaches.
+Generally, existing neural source code summarization models show promising results and claim their superiority over traditional approaches.

 However, we notice that in the current code summarization work, there are many important details that could be easily overlooked and important issues that have not received much attention.
-These details and issues are associated with evaluation metrics, experimental datasets, and experimental settings.
-In this work, we would like to dive deep into the problem and answer: \textit{how to evaluate and compare the source code summarization models more correctly and comprehensively?}
+These details and issues are associated with evaluation metrics, evaluated datasets and experimental settings, and affect the evaluation and comparison of approaches.
+In this work, we would like to dive deep into the problem and answer: \textbf{\emph{how to evaluate and compare code summarization models more correctly and comprehensively?}}